Rule the World (Take That song): Music video

 The music video was directed by Barney Clay and filmed at Abbey Road Studios.
 It shows the band and the orchestra at the studios performing the song.
 Another version of the video features excerpts from the movie Stardust.
 It premiered on ITV on 22 September 2007.
-An animated lyric video was uploaded on YouTube on May 24, 2022 and it displays the lyrics following a shooting star across various illustrated landmarks around the world including The Eiffel Tower, Taj Mahal, Mount Rushmore, The Statue of Liberty, Big Ben and The Northern Lights.
+An animated lyric video was uploaded on YouTube on 24 May 2022 and it displays the lyrics following a shooting star across various illustrated landmarks around the world including The Eiffel Tower, Taj Mahal, Mount Rushmore, The Statue of Liberty, Big Ben and The Northern Lights.

 Live performances

 The song was the finale to The Circus Tour in 2009.
 This song was also performed on 19 November 2009 for Children in Need on "Children in Need Rocks the Royal Albert Hall", where Gary Barlow dedicated it to his father, who had died 5 weeks earlier.

 Take That performed the song at the London 2012 Olympic Games Closing Ceremony whilst the Olympic Flame was extinguished.
 The band's performance of the song during the closing ceremony was lauded as inspiring, in light of the loss of Barlow's stillborn daughter Poppy a week before.

+The group performed the song during the finale of the F1 75 Live global telecast held at the O2 Arena in London on the 18th February 2025.